dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-small-screen.png)

-### Searching in the list of dashboards
+### Filtering the list of dashboards

-You can search for a specific dashboard using the search field in the upper left of the control bar entitled “Search for a dashboard”.
-The search is case insensitive, and as you type, the list of dashboards will filter down to those that match your search text.
+You can search for a specific dashboard using the filter field in the upper left of the dashboards bar entitled “Search for a dashboard”.
+The filter field is case insensitive, and as you type, the list of dashboards will be narrowed down to those that match your filter text.

 ![](resources/images/dashboard/dashboard-search-for-dashboard.png)